laptop-mobileDevices

-To run your tests using Quash, you can easily connect your local devices or emulators to Quash.
+To run tests in Quash, you can connect physical devices, local emulators or Quash cloud devices.
 Click on the Profile button on the top right, and then on the Devices option in the left navigation panel to add and configure your devices.
 Currently, you can only run tests on Android devices, we are working on releasing support for iOS devices soon.

 To connect your real devices locally to Quash:

 1. Turn on developer options in your android device.
-Find out how to do this [here].
+Find out how to do this [herearrow-up-right].

 2. Turn on USB debugging and wireless debugging from developer options.